 We worked closely with the Guy’s and St Thomas’ team to identify and support groups that helped marginalised communities

-At the height of the pandemic in 2020, we ran a grant-giving programme to distribute £20,000 to under-resourced community groups in London for Guy’s and St Thomas’ Foundation.
+At the height of the pandemic in 2020, we ran a grant-giving programme to distribute £20,000 to under-resourced community groups in London for Guy’s and St Thomas’ Charity.

 The goal of the project was to tackle growing health inequalities in Lambeth and Southwark during the first phase of the COVID-19 pandemic by strengthening the ability of community groups to support their fellow citizens through food banks, shopping and meal deliveries, outreach services and more.